Recording and Concept

 We are happy to have found a sonic home for our collections at the Teldex Scoring Stage in Berlin.

-The large recording stage at Teldex looks back on a long tradition of many well known and Grammy® award winning recordings.
-Famous orchestras, like the Berlin Philharmonics and great film composers from the USA and Europe trust and love the wide and clear acoustics of this room.
+The large recording stage at Teldex looks back on a long tradition of many well known and Grammy® award-winning recordings.
+Famous orchestras, like the Berlin Philharmonic and great film composers from the USA and Europe trust and love the wide and clear acoustics of this room.
 One of the best sounding scoring stages in Europe, this room together with a fantastic complement of legendary microphones catapults our work to a new level of orchestral sampling.

 The quality of a sampled collection begins with the recording.
 Every Orchestral Tools collection is recorded at 96khz with state of the art equipment.
 The full editing and post-production process uses these 96khz recordings without downsampling.
 We very rarely denoise our recordings and never treat them in any other automated way.
 If tuning is needed, it is done by ear without resorting to tuning algorithms.
 Only at the very end, right before the samples are mapped into their instruments, the content is converted to 48khz for best use of resources.